-The Outdoor Corner, Urban Challenge, Urban Sports Club… Many apps and gyms have adapted and now offer coaching and bootcamp workouts outdoors – a great way of exercising using public infrastructure rather than staying cooped up indoors.
+The Outdoor Corner, Urban Challenge, Urban Sports Club… Many apps, platforms such as Koach & Co and gyms have adapted and now offer coaching and bootcamp workouts outdoors – a great way of exercising using public infrastructure rather than staying cooped up indoors.

 If you want to work out on your own, Paris has numerous sporting facilities.
 This year, the Parc de Villette has opened a 1,540 m² street-workout space.
 Plus, you can also work out in the capital’s many pubic parks and gardens, along the Coulée Verte, on the pedestrianized Seine riverbanks … You are simply spoilt for choice!

 Tennis, skateboarding, swimming or petanque

 Paris has an abundance of sports facilities: skateparks for skateboarders and riders (Skate parc Bercy, République, Skate Park Léon Cladel à Bourse, Bowl de la Muette, Skatepark Quai de Jemmapes …), tennis courts to rent by the hour or outdoor swimming pools like the Josephine Baker pool or the one at Butte-aux-Cailles.
 Petanque fans enjoy meeting up along the Canal de l’Ourq, on the courts on Avenue Richard Lenoir, on Auai de Valmy, at the Arènes de Lutèce or in the Palais-Royal gardens.